Luflosi/dyndnsd/README.md

 - Copy the systemd unit from `systemd/dyndnsd.service` to `/etc/systemd/system/dyndnsd.service` and adapt it to your needs
 - Copy the example configuration file to `/etc/dyndnsd/config.toml`
 - Modify or add users and domains in the configuration file
-- You need to generate a new password hasn for each user
+- You need to generate a new password hash for each user
 - Choose a strong password!
 - Do not reuse the provided insecure password hashes!
 - Enable and start the systemd unit